-The best part of planting asparagus (Asparagus officinalis) at home is enjoying the crisp texture and fresh flavor of the vegetable to which store-bought asparagus spears can never measure up.
-While most people are familiar with the spears of asparagus seen in stores, they're surprised to learn these stalks can grow 6 feet tall with soft, green fronds adorned with tiny, yellow flowers over the summer months.
+The best part of planting asparagus (Asparagus officinalis, USDA zones 3-10) at home is enjoying the crisp texture and fresh flavor of the vegetable to which store-bought asparagus spears can never measure up.
+While most people are familiar with the spears of asparagus seen in stores, they're surprised to learn these plants can grow 6 feet tall with soft, green fernlikefronds adorned with tiny, yellow flowers over the summer months.

 Video of the Day

 Best Uses for Asparagus

 It's said that Queen Nefertiti of ancient Egypt proclaimed asparagus to be "food of the gods"—and with good reason.
 Asparagus is not only delicious (crunchy, savory and the perfect side dish for a juicy steak), but it's also chock full of nutrients.
 Asparagus is a good source of fiber and Vitamins A, C and K, it's low in calories (provided you don't pan fry it in butter) and it is even said to lower your blood pressure.
 But beyond health benefits, asparagus is a surprisingly beautiful vegetable plant that can last a long time in your garden.

 Since asparagus plants live for such a long time, it's important to put a lot of thought into your planting area.
 While you might imagine the small asparagus stalks only need a small amount of space, the deep asparagus roots and large foliage actually require a lot of space.
 You also need to plan to grow enough to have a vegetable side dish for everyone in your family.
 A good rule of thumb is to grow 10 plants per person.
 In other words, you'll need a large space in your vegetable garden to accommodate an asparagus patch—not a small pot on the back patio, as this plant requires some room to spread.

 - Soil Type: Sandy is preferred but can tolerate clay